 If you haven’t scoffed the lot, or more importantly, don’t think that you’re going to get through it in a couple of days, consider freezing the remainder following the above instructions.

-If my sponge is heading towards slightly stale, I quite often give it a 15 second blast in the microwave but then I rather like hot sponge and slightly melted buttercream.
+If my sponge is heading towards slightly stale, I quite often give it a 15 second blast in the microwave.
+But then I rather like hot sponge and slightly melted buttercream.
 I appreciate that might not be to everyone’s taste!

 There are loads of ways to use up stale sponge.
 A classic idea is to use it as the base for a trifle.
 There isn’t a stale cake in the world that a good soaking of booze can’t revive!
 (It might be a good idea to scrape out the buttercream and jam first though!)